A New Biographical Sketch

 Chamber music was presented privately at the palace and in series of “Quartet soirees” under the direction of retired local Kapellmeister Viktor Klaus (Victor Klauss, 1805-[after?]
 1889).
 In the ducal service from 1837, Klaus was an organist noted for his playing of Bach fugues and a composer of published vocal and instrumental works.
 The soirees were apparently public performances, and they continued until 1881.
 The Schroeder Brothers were in residence at Ballenstedt from 1868 through 1871 and would have participated in these performances.
 Along with the engagement of the Schroeders, another sign of the success and potential viability of the quartet evenings is the fact that during the same period, Klaus’s son-in-law William Hurlitz, a cellist who had studied with Grutzmacher, was promoted to Konzertmeister at Ballenstedt.

 It seems probable that the entire Schroeder family lived in Ballenstedt during these years.
 The town was just 15 km southeast from Quedlinburg along the eastern edge of the Harz mountains, and so within easy reach of maternal relations and old artistic connections, including current Quedlinburg music director Albert Schroeder, who may have also been a relative.
 In addition to the quartet concerts, the four brothers collaborated to establish and teach at their Music Institut in Ballenstedt.
 Perhaps in conjunction with their father, now in his fifties, the brothers offered instruction in string instruments, piano, and music theory at an annual rate of sixty thalers.
-While it existed only in 1870 and 1871, this institute was a likely prototype for the one that Hermann founded in Berlin soon thereafter.
+While it existed only in 1870 and 1871, this institute was a likely prototype for the more permanent music school that Hermann founded in Berlin soon thereafter.

 Advertisement for the Schroeder Brothers' Ballenstedt Music Institut